ClobberXD/gunslinger/API.md

   - `"automatic"`: Fully automatic; shoots as long as primary button is held down. e.g. AKM, M416.
   - `"hybrid"`: Same as `"automatic"`, but switches to `"burst"` mode when scope view is toggled.

+- `hit_type` [string]: Weapon hit detection type, defaults to projectile.
+  - `"hitscan"`: Gun deals damage to the pointed target instantly, bullets have no travel time.
+  - `"projectile"`: Bullets are modeled as projectiles, more realistic.

 - `ammo` [string]: Name of valid registered item to be used as ammo for the gun.
 Defaults to `gunslinger:ammo`.
 - `dmg_mult` [number]: Damage multiplier.
 Multiplied with `base_dmg` to obtain initial/rated damage value.
 Defaults to 1.
 - `spread_mult` [number]: Spread multiplier.
 Multiplied with `base_spread` to obtain spread threshold for projectile.
 Defaults to 0.